Blue Jackets trade Foligno to Maple Leafs in 3-team deal - WHIZ News

 Nick Foligno’s time in Columbus is over, with the Blue Jackets trading their longtime captain to the Toronto Maple Leafs to chase the Stanley Cup.

-Columbus received a 2021 first- and 2022 fourth-round pick from Toronto as part of the three-team trade completed Sunday that also involves the San Jose Sharks.
+Columbus received a 2021 first- and 2022 fourth-round pick from Toronto as part of the three-team trade completed Sunday, which also involved the San Jose Sharks.
+That was a worthwhile return for the Blue Jackets to part with Foligno, who was one of the faces of the franchise for almost a decade.

-“Obviously I’m thrilled,” Foligno said in a text message to The Canadian Press.
-“It’s a great opportunity for me to join a team and work towards winning a Cup.
-It’s really emotional and hard to leave Columbus during what’s been a tough season for us but to have the chance to chase a Cup with a team I believe is close, is all you can ask for.
-Looking forward to helping this group any way I can.”
+“This is an opportunity for me,” Foligno said.
+“Let’s be honest: It’s been a tough year here in Columbus, and I take a lot of that responsibility, so this is an opportunity that I get that I’m not going to waste.”

 The Blue Jackets added their second first-round pick in as many days for a prominent player while agreeing to retain half of Foligno’s $5.5 million salary-cap hit.